aryan008/team_lift_sprint/TESTING.md

 ### Accessibility/Lighthouse testing

 [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) was used on all pages to review site accessibility.
 No errors on the site occurred as a result of this accessibility testing.
+The only updates related to this was updating aria labels on the navbar search and quantity buttons in the quantity form - detailed in #3 and #9 in the fixes section respectively at the bottom of this testing.md file.

 See below for results on various pages: